deejaygraham/How-to-be-Psychic/outline.md

 ## Confession

-No judgements but Who here has ever felt they are trapped by their code?
+Let's kick off with some confessions.
+No judgements but who here has ever felt they are trapped by their code?
 It's hard to make changes, and any kind of change they make is going to make things more difficult in the future?
 The kinds of changes get so mired down in details and breakages and irrelevant abstractions, and even seemingly small changes spiral out of control across the codebase and what you really want to do is just to abandon it to the elements and start again?

 Congratulations, you are not psychic and never have been.
 I am also just as not psychic as you are not.

 In fact, I am giving this talk because I have painted myself into so many corners with bad designs that I know exactly what that feels like.

-What I want to talk about is giving the appearance of being psychic without all the bother of all of that supernatural carry on.
-In particular I want to talk about being psychic in design rather than in debugging.
-Psychic debugging or suggesting areas to look at to find the cause of a bug in the software is a useful but still not supernatural skill but that's a whole other talk probably.

-## Maximum Value

-It was either Kent Beck or Ward Cunninghma (or another XP person) said that the system should have exactly enough architecture to implement the current set of stories (and therefore tests).
-To get maximum value from the development process, we want the design to look like it was purpose built for your application features as it is now and nothing else (so we don't waste anything).

 ## Clickbait